jdoleary/Spellmasons/CurrentTasks.md

 - brad got 'cannot read property unit of undefined'
 - I'm going twice and brad goes once
-- Two portals, it doesn't wait for both players to enter portal
+- it doesn't wait for both players to enter portal, it ends after one enters the portal
-- Multiple portals spawn
 - AI affects player units too, brads guy attacked me
 - Dead players can take turns